 About Me

-I am a 5th-year PhD Candidate in Economics at the University of Innsbruck, currently visiting the University of Chicago.
 Using field experiments, I investigate how economic incentives and behavioral biases influence decisions in markets that impact sustainability and social welfare.
+My broader research agenda includes prosocial behavior and gender economics.

 Job Market 2025/26